gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-textures.md

 Why doesn't the keyboard texture show up?
 That's beacuse WebGL has a kind of severe restriction on textures that are not a power of 2 in both dimensions.
 Powers of 2 are 1, 2, 4, 8, 16, 32, 64, 128, 256, 512, 1024, 2048, etc.
 The 'F' texture was 256x256.
 256 is a power of 2.
 The keyboard texture is 320x240.
 Neither of those are a power of 2 so trying to display the texture fails.
-When a texture is not setup correctly WebGL will use color (0, 0, 0, 0) or as we sometimes call it, "transparent black".
+In the shader when `texture2D` is called and when the texture referenced is not setup correctly WebGL will use color (0, 0, 0, 0) or as we sometimes call it, "transparent black".
 If you open up the JavaScript console or Web Console, depending on the browser you might see errors pointing out the problem.